kostia/kick-it/README.md

 Full list of CLI options:
 ```
-  Generate an app:           kick-it APP_NAME [-cklfqz] [-p PROJECT_NAME]
+  Generate an app:           kick-it APP_NAME [-lfq] [-p PROJECT_NAME]
   Open an app:               kick-it -o [APP_NAME]
   Edit global configuration: kick-it -e
   Import project ZIP:        kick-it -i PATH_TO_ZIP [-p PROJECT_NAME]
   Help and version:          kick-it [-hv]

-    -c, --local-scrivito              Use local repo for scrivito gem
-    -k, --local-scrivito-kickstarter  Use local repo for scrivito Kickstarter gem
-    -z, --local-scrivito-editors      Use local repo for scrivito Editors gem
-    -l, --local                      Use local repos for all Infopark gems
+    -l, --local                      Use local repos for all Infopark gems (specify the gems in the config)
     -f, --force                      Skip all confirmations (assume as confirmed)
     -q, --quiet                      Minimize the output
     -o, --open-app [app_name]        Open kicked app in $EDITOR or the apps home